this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/readme.md

-## Live Demo

-To understand how our product is done, please watch this live demo.

-(Attach video here)

-( attach video ) - this section is not compulsory, can cancel if not enough time.

 ## Built With

 - [IBM IoT Platform](https://www.ibm.com/internet-of-things/solutions/iot-platform/watson-iot-platform) - Used to collect and capture data from the sensor (rephrase)
 - [Node-RED](https://nodered.org/) - Used to run a custom machine learning algorithm on the collected data (rephrase)
-- [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service/) - Used to connect the data to the dashboard (rephrase)